Error Handling & Crash Recovery

 - Enable “Pause on caught exceptions” in the Sources panel.

-- Attach a remote debugger to the worker thread using
+- Attach a remote debugger to the worker thread by selecting it in the Threads dropdown.

 // worker-thread: debug-instrumentation.js